joeyparrish/kinetoscope/hardware/README.md

      development of other Sega cartridge projects.
    - Right-angle pin headers on the sides of the board are optional, and used only for debugging.
-   - When ordering this through JLCPCB, be sure to set the following options:
+   - When ordering this through JLCPCB:
+     - Be sure to set the following options:
        - Surface Finish: ENIG
        - Gold Fingers: Yes
        - 30°finger chamfered: Yes
+     - Uncheck the following parts, which JLCPCB will mis-populate:
+       - J1 (pin header)
+     - The following parts need to be rotated 90 degrees to the right before ordering, because JLCPCB's models disagree with KiCad's:
+       - Every IC that isn't U6 (flash chip)
-   - When ordering this through JLCPCB, the following parts will have to be populated by hand:
+     - The following parts will have to be populated by hand:
        - C2 (bulk capacitor, electrolytic, 47uF, 16+V)
        - U2 (fixed low-drop-out regulator, 1.5A @ 3.3V)
+       - J1 (Adafruit stacking pin header, modified)
  - `sram-bank`: SRAM Bank Board
    - There are actually two of these in the stack, one for each 1MB SRAM bank.
    - These host the SRAM itself, the buffers that allow it to be alternately